-Ground Beef Stroganoff with mushrooms on a plate with a fork
+Ground Beef Stroganoff on a plate with a fork

 ingredients to make Ground Beef Stroganoff with labels

-Mushrooms stretch the meal a bit and add some earthy flavor.
-I prefer brown or cremini mushrooms for flavor but any mushrooms you have will work in this recipe!
+• Mushrooms: I prefer brown or cremini mushrooms for a deeper mushroom flavor, but any type of mushrooms will work in this recipe.

 Variations